The twin challenges of pitch and range

 • Tessitura : This is the range within which most notes of a vocal part fall.
 As far as congregational singing goes, this generally refers to the melody.
 It’s better not to have the assembly sing for any length of time at either extreme of their vocal range – especially not the top end.
 They’ll usually do better if all the notes are comfortably within their natural compass.

 • Interval : If the melody includes a large interval – a 5th or greater – where the target note is at either extreme of your working range, many untrained or inexperienced singers will miss it.
 This type of note – sometimes humorously referred to as the ‘money note’ – is more often than not the highest note of the melody.
 It’s frequently significant with respect to the dynamics of the melody in that it often represents an emphasis or crescendo of some description.
 Missing this note in particular really stands out – and not in a good way!

 This is an excerpt from a hymn we sang regularly in church in France.
 (Si je n’ai pas la charité – If I don’t have love).
 It’s based on 1 Corinthians 13 and set to the beautiful tune, Londonderry Air.
-At one point, the melody jumps from G4 to E5 – an interval of a 6th – where the top note was outside our comfortable range.
+At one point, the melody jumps from G4 to E5 – an interval of a 6th – where the top note was at the far top end of our comfortable range.

 If the music wasn’t transposed downwards (I usually applied -2 semitones) we missed it every time and it spoiled a lovely hymn we generally sang well.

 There are, in fact, implications for a couple of low notes within this melody but they’re reached by a series of steps and they’re not strongly significant with respect to the musical dynamics.
 Also, people cope a little better with a note that’s too low rather than one which is too high.